 “Who am I?
 What do I like?
 What do I need?
 Who likes me?”
 These questions have developed a new layer of complexity within the highly individualized realities of today's information society.
 Artificial intelligence (AI) now plays a role in the many acts of daily assessment and decision-making.
 How do we perceive ourselves through the rational filter of its algorithmic gaze?
 In The Artificial Self, algorithms constantly recreate a portrait demystifying the functional mechanisms hidden within the infrastructure of algorithmic computation by merging its vocabulary with that of the portrait, a longstanding genre that has consistently captured the urgency of its time by raising questions about identity, intimacy, and morality.

-as an ongoing research project investigates the impact of artificially intelligent systems on the formation of human identity and the production of knowledge.
+The Artificial Self as an ongoing research project investigates the impact of artificially intelligent systems on the formation of human identity and the production of knowledge.
 With the vision to establish a common mode of understanding and broader awareness among its audience beyond the constraints of technological complexity, the project explores formats in art and design.
 To achieve this, the project uses design in order to demystify the internal technological processes involved in the production of the outcomes it generates.

 THE (SELF-)PORTRAIT